saferbytes/python-deepviz/README.md

 # python-deepviz
-python-deepviz is a wrapper for deepviz.com REST APIs
+python-deepviz is a Python wrapper for deepviz.com REST APIs

 # Install